 - 15 SEER air conditioner with a variable speed air handler

-Of the two, the 16 SEER unit with the single speed air handler will actually lead to less comfortable conditions than the 15 SEER unit, even though the efficiency rating is higher.
+Of the two, the 16 SEER unit with the single-speed air handler will lead to less comfortable conditions than the 15 SEER unit, even though the efficiency rating is higher.
 It might even be more expensive to operate.

 Why?
-When a variable air flow system is cooling your home, it removes 3 to 4 times more moisture than a standard system with on/off air flow.
-Basically, you’ll feel more comfortable at higher temperatures.
+When a variable airflow system is cooling your home, it removes 3 to 4 times more moisture than a standard system with on/off airflow.
+You’ll feel more comfortable at higher temperatures.
 You’ll also spend less on energy, even though your system has a lower SEER.

 Step 4: Opt for a higher SEER.

-If you’ve chosen a variable speed air handler and still have money in your budget, now’s the time to get the highest SEER you can afford for an outdoor unit.
-After making the optimal air handler selection, a unit’s SEER really starts to make a difference.
+If you’ve chosen a variable-speed air handler and still have money in your budget, now’s the time to get the highest SEER you can afford for an outdoor unit.
+After making the optimal air handler selection, a unit’s SEER starts to make a difference.